 Finding something that combines some of your interests, your skills, and offers plenty of job opportunities can be tricky.
 If you were considering studying chemistry, you are in the right place.

-This article contains all the information you could need about during and after your course.
+This article contains all the information you could need during and after a chemistry degree.
 By the end of this article, you will have a clear idea about what a career in chemistry involves, and whether a Chemistry Degree might be the right degree for you.

 Whilst at first chemistry might seem like a job that would confine you to a lab, and in part it does, it also offers you so much opportunity to explore the world.
 Chemistry is not an easy course, the degree will require a lot of hard work.
 But the rewards are huge, both financially and opportunistically.

 What are the benefits of having a Chemistry Degree?

 If you are someone curious by nature, chemistry is potentially the best course for you.

 Chemistry focuses on the how and why.